Nyesha loves writing content about cooking & food recipes, restaurant reviews, movie reviews, television shows, weddings, and poetry.

 - her children are heartbroken by the development that is their parents' divorce.

-- The teenaged daughter (Amanda played by Mae Whitman) takes it especially hard.
+- The movie character, the teenaged daughter in Nights in Rodanthe (Amanda played by Mae Whitman) takes it especially hard.

 - In Nights in Rodanthe the movie, the character Amanda is already at a rebellious age but she begins to rebel even more much to her mother's chagrin.